tmthecoder/blog/_posts/2022-03-16-introduction.md

 # Where's this Going?

 So, now you know a bit about me & my code story and you're probably reading this thinking, "he's a really cool person, but what's up with the rest of the blog?" (if you're not, just let me have my moment).

+I'm planning on having this be a generally lighthearted blog where I'll explain various experiences I've had while writing different pieces of software.
+I'm also planning on doing a few tutorial-style series.
+Here's my vision about the few types of posts I'll have:

+## Experiences

+For experiences, I'm envisioning the posts will be like an explanatory piece about a problem I may have encountered, an interesting path I had to take for some task/issue, or an explanation of why I decided to do something.

+These posts will generally contain more diagrams and theoretical/logical explanations around their underlying task the post is about.
+It'll be relatively low on actual code, since it's more a description of my thought and planning processes.

+A few examples of the posts (just off the top of my head, not committing to any of these __yet__) could be: "Planning out the structure of cClip", "Why I rewrote cClip Direct in Rust", or "Encryption Perfomance comparisons between Dart & Native code".

+All thsoe examples would probably have some diagram regarding structurs or graphs regarding performance implications.
+They wouldn't be too heavy on code (though might have some), but would be for the purpose of explaining my thought process, benchmarks, or design structure.

+## Tutorials